jlukenichols/WakeOnLANFromCSV/README.md

 # WakeOnLANFromCSV
-Ingests a CSV file containing MAC addresses and IP addresses and then sends a WoL magic packet to each MAC address using a PowerShell script.
-This script assumes that the computer you execute it on has a network interface on the same subnet as the target machine.
+Ingests a CSV file containing MAC addresses and IP addresses.
+Sends a WoL magic packet to each MAC address.
+Requires that the computer running the script have a network interface on the same subnet as the target computer.